 Erasca SpringWorks Therapeutics

 ImmunityBio Syndax Pharmaceuticals

-Inovio Pharmaceuticals
+Inovio Pharmaceuticals Vir Biotechnology

 Iovance Biotherapeutics Zentalis Pharmaceuticals

 In April 2022, this peer group consisted of public companies in the biopharmaceutical industry with product candidates generally in mid-stage development, with employee headcount median of 196 (range of 59 to 587), R&D expense median of \$168 million and market capitalization median of \$1.3 billion.
-We believe that, as of April 2022, this list was representative of the companies with whom we generally compete for talent.
+In November 2022, we decided to keep our 2023 peer group consistent with 2022 based on the consistency of our stage of development from year to year.
+We believe that, as of November 2022, this list continues to be representative of the companies with whom we generally compete for talent.